Heisenberg double versus deformed derivatives: Relating Heisenberg double to the -deformed derivatives

 Let us now calculate~(\ref{eq:stepduality}) using the nonsymmetric formula~(\ref{eq:nonsym}) for the $\bm\phi$-coproduct.
 All terms readily give zero in first factor unless the first factor is degree $1$ in $\partial$-s.
-Thus we efectively need to show
+Thus we effectively need to show